Where We Stand: Health Care

 Affordable Care Act

 - The practice of “gender rating” ended.
 Gender rating is the process by which insurance companies charge men and women different premiums for individually purchased health care plans.
-Under the ACA, gender rating was banned for plans offered in both the individual and small group markets (defined as organizations employing 100 or fewer persons) beginning in 2014.
-This discriminatory practice was costing women approximately $1 billion more than men for health coverage, which the ACA has eliminated.
+The ACA banned gender rating for plans offered in both the individual and small group markets (defined as organizations employing 100 or fewer persons) beginning in 2014.
+This discriminatory practice was costing women approximately $1 billion more than men for health coverage.

 - Coverage of women’s reproductive health services is required.
 Under the ACA’s coverage of contraception, 67% more women have been able to access birth control without a copay.
 In addition, 87% of insured women no longer pay out of pocket for a hormonal IUD.
-An increased use of contraception has led to a decline in the number of unplanned pregnancies.
+An increased use of contraception has, in part, led to a decline in the number of unplanned pregnancies.

 Medicaid and Medicare

 Medicaid is the national health insurance program for low-income Americans jointly funded by the federal government and states.
-More than 39 million women are enrolled in Medicaid, which accounts for nearly 58% of the program’s total adult beneficiaries.
-One out of every 10 women in the United States receives her health care through this program.
+More than 39 million women are enrolled in Medicaid, who account for nearly 58% of the program’s total adult beneficiaries.
+One out of every 10 women in the United States receives health care through this program.

-A major part of the 2010 health care law was an expansion of Medicaid eligibility to people under age 65 with incomes of up to 133% of the poverty line.
-In its 2012 decision on the constitutionality of the law, the Supreme Court ruled that the federal government cannot make states’ current Medicaid funds contingent on participating in Medicaid expansion.
-Many states have cited the modest increase in state funding needed for Medicaid expansion as grounds to reject it.
+A major part of the ACA was an expansion of Medicaid eligibility to people under age 65 with incomes of up to 133% of the poverty line.
+However, the Supreme Court ruled in its 2012 NFIB v.
+Sebelius decision that the federal government cannot require states to expand their Medicaid program, and cannot make states’ current Medicaid funds contingent on participating in expansion.

 Medicare is the national health insurance program for seniors, though it also covers younger people with certain conditions.
-In 2015, Medicare covered approximately 28.7 million women, making up more than 55% of all program beneficiaries.
+In 2019, Medicare covered approximately 31.2 million women, making up more than 55% of all program beneficiaries and more than 60% of enrollees in the prescription drug program.
 Women live longer and on average have greater need for the services Medicare covers.
-For instance, more than 60% of enrollees in the prescription drug program are women.

-Congressional Republicans are also proposing to change the structure of Medicaid by converting it into a block grant.
+Some members of Congress have proposed changing the structure of Medicaid by converting it into a block grant.
 This means the federal government would shift from covering a set share of Medicaid costs for each state to covering a set dollar amount for each state.
-By changing how Medicaid works, states would gain the ability to restrict eligibility, cut benefits, and increase barriers to enrollment.
-One place this proposal has been detailed was in a House Budget Committee plan, which suggested cutting $913 billion from the program and would result in 14 million people losing coverage or the ability to gain coverage in the future.
-The change in structure is detrimental to states and the millions of Americans who would lose crucial health care coverage or be deterred from enrolling.
+With block grants, states would gain the ability to restrict eligibility, cut benefits, and increase barriers to enrollment.
+The Centers for Medicare & Medicaid Services (CMS) issued guidance in January 2020 that allowed states to apply for block grant waivers.
+A Medicaid block grant was approved a year later in Tennessee, though the CMS guidance has since been placed under review by the administration.
+This change in structure would be detrimental to states and the millions of Americans who would lose crucial health care coverage or be deterred from enrolling.